UchuServer/Uchu/Uchu.Python/SCRIPTING.md

         Serialize(game_object)
     ```
 * `Destruct(GameObject)` removes this GameObject in the game world.
+(This is a lower level function in Uchu.
+Use layers to hide GameObjects instead.)
 * `GetComponent(GameObject, Type)` gets a component on this GameObject by its type name.
 Returns `None` if invalid type or not found.
     ###### Example
     ```python